bfontaine/ephemeral/README.md

 s := ephemeral.New()
 ```

-Then declare your handler(s) like you’d do with a classic HTTP server, except
+Then declare your handler like you’d do with a classic HTTP server, except that
-that they take the server as their first argument:
+it takes the server as its first argument:

 ```go
 s.HandleFunc("/", func(s *ephemeral.Server,